Huang-Hau-Shuan/Orbital25/milestone1.md

 ## Project Idea & Overview

+### Motivation

+Navigating around NUS’s and Singapore’s systems is difficult, especially for international students.
+I am such one who previously knew nothing about Singapore and nobody in NUS, and having nobody to guide me I incurred actual financial costs.
+Although NUS did provide a checklist of what to do in `NUS Acceptance Guidelines.pdf`, it was very much incomplete: the checklist mentioned student pass application but did not specify when and how.
+Additionally, a lot of critical procedures including Registration Part I, the guideline just said "more details will be emailed to you".
+This led to weeks of uncertainty.
+And it had finally arrived, it required me to complete everything in just a few days.
+To make matters worse, the checklist did not even mention residency application at all.
+Although there were tutorials to attend and online resources to search for, nobody could **demonstrate** how to finish all the steps.
+In the end, due to these unclear instructions, I missed the ICA off-site enrolment slots, which delayed my STP.
+Without it, I could not open a bank account for GIRO or PayNow and had to pay the tuition fee with international credit card, incurring a 1% fee and losses from SGD appreciation in that month.
+Besides administration, way-finding inside the NUS campus itself is difficult.
+Each building could have completely different levels: one building’s B1 could be F2 of another, even though the two buildings are connected.
+I had got lost a lot of times, especially when rushing between classes.
+I seek to channel my past struggle into making a possible solution.
+My team and I want to create something that would make the administrative and navigation processes easier and smoother for future freshmen (not just international students!).
+This project gives us the opportunity to do so in the form of a game simulation.

 ### Aim

 **SimuNUS** is an interactive NUS simulator that allows freshmen to explore and experience key administrative processes, campus navigation, and academic tasks (armed with advice from us and other seniors).
 Instead of guessing from incomplete instructions, search